Murdoch Mysteries: Production

 Murdoch Mysteries was described as an "odd fit" for Citytv's schedule, which consists of more contemporary, urban hip, imported programming.
 Shaftesbury's British partners in the production of the series, broadcaster UKTV and the international distributor ITV Studios Global Entertainment, were both interested in additional seasons.
 Christina Jennings approached Kirstine Stewart, executive vice-president of CBC's English services, about continuing the series, and she felt that "a home at CBC made absolute sense".
 Reports of the change of broadcasters and commitment for a sixth season appeared in the evening of November 15 with the press releases being issued on November 16.
 Production of the sixth season began in April 2012 to be ready for CBC in September 2012, but later the premiere for season six was changed to January 2013, and instead an encore of season five aired in September.
 Production of the 13th season started in May 2019.

-On June 1, 2022, CBC announced the sixteenth season, which again will have twenty four episodes.
+On June 1, 2022, CBC renewed the show for a sixteenth season, which again consisted of 24 episodes.

+The show's 17th season features a musical episode, directed by Laurie Lynd.